 - Christ Church Cathedral – beautiful Gothic/Romanesque cathedral you can walk past or pay for admission inside

 - St Patrick’s Cathedral – another beautiful church, also the tallest church in Ireland

 - Temple Bar – famous pub and looks pretty during the day and night

 - Trinity College / Book of Kells – so much history and a unique exhibit only seen in Dublin

-- City Hall – beautiful example of 18th century Georgian architecture
+- City Hall – a beautiful example of 18th-century Georgian architecture

 - O’Connell Street – aka Connell Street is the main thoroughfare of Dublin filled with shopping, bars, restaurants, and monuments

 - Irish Houses of Parliament – former headquarters for the Parliament of Ireland and later it became the Bank of Ireland

 - Grafton Street – picturesque pedestrian-only city shopping street district